neondatabase/website/content/docs/extensions/pg_embedding.md

 ```

 If you choose to alter your table to change the column type from `VECTOR` to `real[]` instead of typecasting, you still have to [create an HNSW index](#create-an-hnsw-index) (if you are indexing your data) and update your application queries to use the required [pg_embedding query syntax](#query).

+## Upgrade to pg_embedding with on-disk indexes

+The `pg_embedding` extension version in Neon was updated on August 3, 2023 to add support for on-disk HNSW indexes and additional distance metrics.
+If you installed `pg_embedding` before this date, you can upgrade to the new version (0.3.5 and higher) following the instructions below.

+The previous `pg_embedding` version (0.1.0 and earlier) creates HNSW indexes in memory, which means that indexes are recreated on the first index access after a compute restart.
+Also, this version only supports Euclidean (2) distance.
+The new `pg_embedding` version adds support for Cosine and Manhattan distance metrics.

+Upgrading to the new version of `pg_embedding` requires dropping the existing `pg_embedding` extension and installing the new version.
+If your compute has not restarted recently, you may be required to restart it to make the new extension version available for installation.

+To upgrade:

+1. Drop the existing extension (0.1.0 or earlier):

+    ```sql
+    DROP EXTENSION embedding CASCADE;
+    ```

+2. Ensure that the new version of the extension is available for installation.
+The **default_version** should be 0.3.5 or higher.

+    ```sql
+    SELECT * FROM pg_available_extension WHERE name = 'embedding';
+    ```

+    If the **default_version** is not 0.3.5 or higher, restart your compute instance.
+Pro users can do so by temporarily setting your **Auto-suspend** setting to a low value like 2 seconds, allowing the compute to restart, and then setting **Auto-suspend** back to its normal value.
+For instructions, refer to the _Auto-suspend_ configuration details in [Edit a compute endpoint](/docs/manage/endpoints#edit-a-compute-endpoint).

+3. Install the new version of the extension.

+    ```sql
+    CREATE EXTENSION embedding;
+    ```

+6. Verify that the **installed_version** of the extension is now 0.3.5 or higher.

+    ```sql
+    SELECT * FROM pg_available_extension WHERE name = 'embedding';
+    ```

 ## pg_embedding extension GitHub repository